 Year 1 begins with a two-week Introductory Module.
 This is followed by a series of four-week English, Mathematics and Integrated Curriculum modules.
 Reliable internet access is required for all subjects.

-The curriculum is based on the Department of Education and Training’s guidelines and the Victorian Curriculum.
+The curriculum is based on the Department of Education’s F-10 Victorian Curriculum.
 It is the common set of knowledge and skills students need for life-long learning, social development, and active and informed citizenship.

 The VSV program is flexible and can be adapted to your child’s individual needs.